bekeaxel/deeRip/README.md

 # deeRip

 Deerip is a converter/downloader for Spotify and Deezer.
+It was built using python and Textual (shoutout) and runs straight in your terminal!
 Run the commands below to get started.

 ## System Requirements